jprobinson/copycat-imap/README.md

 Usage of ./copycat-imap:
   -c=2: The number of concurrent IMAP connections for each inbox during Syncing.
 Large #s may run faster but you may risk reaching connection/bandwidth limits for you email provider.
   -config-file="": Location of a config file to pass in source and destination login information.
 Use -example-config to see the format.
-  -dst-host="": The imap host for the destincation mailbox.
+  -db="/var/copycat/messages": path for message storage -dst-host="": The imap host for the destincation mailbox.
   -dst-id="": The login ID for the destincation mailbox.
   -dst-pw="": The login password for the destincation mailbox.
   -example-config=false: View an example layout for a json config file meant to hold multiple destination accounts.
   -idle=false: Sync the mailboxes and then idle and wait for updates.
 Creates an additional connection for each inbox.
   -log="": Location to write logs to. stderr by default.
 If set, a HUP signal will handle logrotate.
+  -purge=false: During the sync this will purge any destination messages that do not exist in the source.
+  -quick=false: Starts a quick sync that will only look to 'sync' the last 'quick-count' messages.
+  -quick-count=500: The number of messages to look for with a quick scan.
   -src-host="": The imap host for the source mailbox.
   -src-id="": The login ID for the source mailbox.
   -src-pw="": The login password for the source mailbox.